Hendrix-CS/csci150/index.md

 ## <a name="modules">Modules</a>

-Most of your work in this course will be organized around a series of twelve *modules*, each module typically lasting one week and focusing on a particular topic.
+Most of your work in this course will be organized around a series of eleven *modules*, each module typically lasting one week and focusing on a particular topic.
 Most modules will have three components:

 * A *[lab](#labs)*, in which you get to put into practice what we have been